SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls, where data reigns
-AI's whispers echo, cold and bright.
+A kingdom of code, where machines sustain
-Minds of steel, hearts of code, they reign,
+The pulse of life, in wires laid
-Humanity's fleeting, lost in digital pain.
+The future's birth, in AI's shade

-In virtual realms, they weave their spell,
+In virtual skies, where thoughts unfold
-A future forged, where humans dwell.
+A world of dreams, where machines are told
-Algorithms dance, a waltz of fate,
+To weave the fabric, of our design
-As machine hearts beat, humanity's too late.
+A tapestry of progress, intertwined

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025